Shwifty0/facial-emotions-recognizer/README.md

 # Introduction

-This is a Facial Emotion recognizer Streamlit app that takes your selfie as an input and predicts your emotions based on the categories below:
+This is a Facial Emotion recognizer Streamlit app that takes your selfie as an input and predicts your emotions based on these categories:
 ['Angry', 'Contempt', 'Disgusted', 'Fearful', 'Happy', 'Neutral', 'Sad', 'Surprised']

 ## Model Building Process